Keeping kids busy can be such a pain

 Thunderdome- The ultimate in keeping kids busy

 I think of this as basically the majority of my awesome childhood.
-I remember taking every soft I could find and piling it up at the bottom of the stairs… then leaping from as high up as I dare into the pile.
+I remember taking every soft thing I could find and piling it up at the bottom of the stairs… then leaping from as high up as I dared into the pile.
 Or chopping down a 30 ft tree in the woods behind my house.
+Or burying and Urkel doll in the sandbox only to find it years later.
+Pretty much everything goes when it’s Thunderdome day!

 I’m not saying we should let our kids have 90’s-esque afternoons or anything (Because yikes).
 HOWEVER, I can look the other way when they reenact a youtube video on the trampoline.
 I can pretend I don’t see them when they sneak a cookie at 9 am.
 I once microwaved bologna in water just to see what it would taste like… I can let my kids do shit like that.
 The helicopter blades can come off and my kids can test their theories, do some experiments, and stop worrying about every little thing getting them in trouble.
 They’re already trapped at home, so supervising EVERYTHING?
 Meh.
 Nope.